web-platform-tests/rfcs/rfcs/wpt-for-aams.md

 the PID of the browser.

-Geckodriver exposes the PID in the capabilities as `moz:processID` and Chromedriver exposes it as "goog:processID".
+Geckodriver exposes the PID in the capabilities as `moz:processID` and Chromedriver exposes it as `goog:processID`.
 Safaridriver does not expose the ID, until they do, testing Safari cannot be parallelized (as only one safari instance can run in order to find it by name in the accessibility API).